 In fact, feasting on seafood is such a big deal that many of the fish markets open for extended hours, even overnight, during the couple of days before Christmas.

 In Sydney, the Sydney Fish Market traditionally opens for 36 hours straight, right through from 8am on the 23rd December through to 5pm on Christmas Eve.
+Be prepared to queue except during the middle of the night!

 9. Christmas Desserts in Australia